SuperSonicHub1/awesome-free-mit/README.md

 # awesome-free-mit
-A collection of free stuff you can get i
+A collection of free stuff you can get at the Massachusetts Institute of Technology.